 During WWII, the plant stopped auto production, closing in 1942 because of material shortages and automobile sale restrictions, throwing 1,100 employees out of work.
 After an idle year, the plant switched production to Pratt & Whitney airplane engine parts.
 Memphis workers machined and heat-treated components that were then sent to Detroit for assembly.
 The plant scaled up quickly, adding machinery and manpower, both male and female.
 In 1945, 886 plant workers participated in the plant’s “Gardening for Security” victory garden program on two community sites near the plant.
 Immediately after the war, Ford converted the plant back to car production and broke ground on an expansion building.
 The plant reached peak production in 1955.

-After 43 years of assembling in Memphis, Ford closed the Riverside Drive plant on June 6, 1958 – the same year Ford closed branch assembly plants in Buffalo, Long Beach, and Summerville.
-Ford’s departure was part of a larger trend of factories leaving the city as production moved towards cheaper labor markets abroad.
+After 43 years of assembling in Memphis, Ford closed the Riverside Drive plant on June 6, 1958 – the same year Ford closed branch assembly plants in Buffalo, Long Beach, and Summerville, closures that were due in part by the company’s infamous and ultimately failed experiment with the Edsel.
+Ford’s departure was also part of a larger trend of factories leaving the city as production moved towards cheaper labor markets abroad.

 In all, workers assembled an estimated 1,570,000 Ford cars and trucks in Memphis.